darrenhead/pico-pitch/README.md

 **From Reddit Pain Points to AI-Built MVPs: Complete Agentic SaaS Pipeline**

-PicoPitch is an **agentic workflow system** built using Claude's best practices for creating autonomous AI agents.
-It transforms community discussions into production-ready development plans through a sophisticated multi-agent pipeline that discovers and validates SaaS opportunities from Reddit, then generates AI Coding Agent-optimized documentation (BRDs, PRDs, and 1-point Agile plans) designed for autonomous MVP implementation via Vibe Coding in Cursor IDE using MCP servers.
+PicoPitch is an **agentic workflow system** that transforms community discussions into production-ready development plans through a sophisticated multi-agent pipeline.
+It discovers and validates SaaS opportunities from Reddit, then generates AI Coding Agent-optimized documentation (BRDs, PRDs, and 1-point Agile plans) designed for autonomous MVP implementation via Vibe Coding in Cursor IDE using MCP servers.

-## 🤖 Agentic Architecture - Claude's Best Practices
+## 🤖 Agentic Architecture

-This system demonstrates **Claude's agentic workflow patterns** through specialized, autonomous agents:
+This system demonstrates **intelligent multi-agent orchestration** through specialized, autonomous agents:

 ### **Multi-Agent Orchestration**